perpetualgrimace/gridsome.jamesferrell.me/content/5-blog/articles/5-gridsome.md

 ## Did I make the right choice?

 I’m glad I made the jump.
-I had to make some changes in the way I store my content and assets, but overall, between the good Gridsome docs, the responsiveness of the Gridsome community, the approachability of Vue, and my current level of experience with Javascript, rebuilding my site with gridsome was relatively painless.
-And I really like the snappy, *appy* feel and developer experience now that everything is in place.
+I had to make some changes in the way I store my content and assets, but overall, between the good Gridsome documentation, the responsiveness of the Gridsome community, the approachability of Vue, and my current level of experience with Javascript, rebuilding my site with gridsome was relatively painless.
+And I really like the snappy, appy feel and developer experience now that everything is in place.

-Also, it was a good learning experience.
+It was also a good learning experience.

 Thanks for reading, and I encourage you to go check out [Gridsome](https://gridsome.ord).